neerakara/Adaptive_batch_norm_for_segmentation/README.md

 Then, initialize the batch normalization parameters of the new domain with those of the closest domain and finetune them with 'train_new_domain.py'.
 In this training, the convolutional weights are not updated.

-Set the paths for your code and data files in 'config/system.py' and other training hyperparameters in 'experiments/unet2D_adaptive_bn.py'.
+Set the paths for your code and data files in 'config/system.py' and set training hyperparameters in 'experiments/unet2D_adaptive_bn.py'.

 # Acknowledgements
 Several parts of the code were taken from https://github.com/baumgach/acdc_segmenter and edited to suit this application.